 Tomas Fiala, Chief Executive Officer of Dragon Capital, has over twenty years’ experience in Central and Eastern European securities markets.
 He started his career at Bayerische Vereinsbank in Prague in 1994 while continuing his studies at the Prague University of Economics.
 In 1995, Tomas joined Wood & Co., a leading regional investment bank, and was sent a year later to Ukraine to establish and run their office in the country.
 Under his leadership, Wood & Co. became the largest investment bank in Ukraine.
 Following the 1998 financial crisis, he moved to Wood’s Warsaw office to launch their online brokerage.
 In 2000, Tomas initiated the founding of Dragon Capital.
 Since its foundation, Tomas has been the CEO of Dragon Capital, building the company into the leading investment bank in Ukraine and a trusted financial adviser for international investors.
 He is a member of board of directors at several companies, including AIM-listed Dragon-Ukrainian Properties & Development plc.
 Tomas has been recognized twice as “Best Manager in Ukraine” by Ekonomika publishing house (2009, 2010).

 In 2010-2015, Tomas has served as the elected President of the European Business Association (EBA), a leading organization for foreign businesses in Ukraine, which unites over 900 companies employing over a million people.
+He was elected to this post again in 2016.
 Tomas received a 10-Year Achievement Award from the Kyiv Post for “outstanding contributions to life in Ukraine during the past decade” (2011).

 In October 2016, Tomas was elected to the Board of Transparency International Ukraine which is a global anti-corruption NGO with over 100 chapters worldwide